ramavataryadav/Fake-News-Detection/README.md

-# Fake-News-Detection-using-Neural-Network-model
-Fake News Detection with LSTM
-This notebook will walk you through the process of detecting fake news using a Long Short-Term Memory (LSTM) neural network.
-We will start by loading the data and exploring its features.
-Then, we will train the LSTM model and evaluate its performance.
 # Fake-News-Detection-Using-LSTM

 ## 1. Introduction

 In an era where misinformation spreads rapidly online, detecting fake news is more critical than ever.
 This project leverages deep learning, specifically Long Short-Term Memory (LSTM) networks, to classify news articles as **real** or **fake** based on their textual content.

-The goal is to build an automated pipeline that can analyze news headlines or full articles and determine the authenticity of the information, helping platforms and users combat the spread of disinformation.

----

 ## 2. Project Overview